Guided Random Forest and its application to data approximation

 Hence, the probability of each sample can be defined as

 The higher the probability or sensitivity of a sample, the more important it is.

 The sensitivities associated with the samples may be used to approximate the complete dataset, for further downstream analyses with high sensitivity points only.
 A study was designed to assess how well the sensitivity computed using GRAF approximates different datasets.
 To perform this analysis, 6 different datasets were created.
 Every dataset consists of samples distributed in different patterns (concentric circles, pie-charts, and XOR representations).
-For every pattern, both binary and multi-class versions were generated as illustrated in Fig. \ref{sensitivity}.
+For every pattern, both binary and multi-class versions were generated, as illustrated in Figure~\ref{sensitivity}.
 To generate sensitivity scores on each dataset, 200 trees ($L=200$) with complete features space ($M=2$) were generated and sensitivity score ($\hat{s}_{i}$) was computed.
 The performance of GRAF\'s sensitivity has been compared with a uniform distribution for samples.
-Fig. \ref{sensitivity} illustrates that when only 25\% of the total points are sampled, samples with the highest sensitivities adequately approximate the regions with the highest confusion.
+Figure~\ref{sensitivity} illustrates that when only 25\% of the total points are sampled, samples with the highest sensitivities adequately approximate the regions with the highest confusion.

-The other study on some of the UCI datasets\cite{Dua:2017} also conforms to the fact that points sampled using distribution defined by their sensitivities perform comparable or better when compared with points sampled using uniform distribution.
-Also, for a given dataset, the maximal accuracy on a test set can be achieved by using only a fraction of its samples with the highest sensitivities (Fig. \ref{combined_acc}).
-Similar trends in results are observed, irrespective of the method (Random forest\cite{breiman2001random} or GRAF) used for learning the model.
+If points are sampled from two different distributions- 1. uniform, 2. distribution defined by sensitivities associated with points, then the performance of the latter is better than former (Figure~\ref{combined_acc}).
+Further, the maximal accuracy on a test set can be achieved by using only a fraction of its samples with the highest sensitivities (Figure~\ref{combined_acc}).
+Similar trends in results are observed, irrespective of the method (Random forest~\cite{breiman2001random} or GRAF) used for learning the model.
+This study also enforces the idea that high sensitivity points approximate the decision boundary reasonably well.
 To perform this experiment, 200 trees ($L=200$) were generated, and the number of features ($M$) was chosen as per the tuned model, and sensitivity scores were computed on the resulting trees.